 TheCityUK publishes a regular Islamic finance research report which summarises global trends in Islamic finance, with particular reference to how the market - including the sukuk market - is developing in the UK.
 The most recent report was published in April 2019.

-This annual IFN journal guide looks at overall markets for Islamic finance, along with a review of the sukuk market during 2018, developments in the green sukuk bond market and individual country market reports.
-Requires subscription to access.
+This annual IFN journal guide looks at overall markets for Islamic finance, with several individual country market reports and a review of the sukuk market during the past year.

-S&P Global Ratings research report predicting trends that will shape the industry's growth in 2019, with a focus on how the global sukuk market will fare.
+S&P Global Ratings research report predicting trends that will shape the industry's growth, with a focus on how the global sukuk market will fare.